 - 1/2 ounce Frangelico

 - 2 ounces Baileys

 - In a small saucepan, whisk together water, sugar, ginger, and cinnamon stick until sugar dissolves.
 Bring to a boil, stirring occasionally.
 Remove from heat and let steep for 10 minutes.
 Remove cinnamon stick and transfer to a heat proof container for storage.

 - In a cocktail shaker, combine all ingredients over ice.
 Shake vigorously for 10 to 15 seconds.

 - Strain into martini glass.
 Garnish if desired.

-Pour a small amount of syrup on one plate and ground gingerbread on a separate plate.
+Pour a small amount of syrup (triple sec, gingerbread syrup, or agave) on one plate and ground gingerbread on a separate plate.
 Dip rim of glass into the syrup, shake off excess.
 Dip rim of glass into the ground gingerbread, shake off excess.
 Pour shaker ingredients into prepared glass.